deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 > </details>

-> Table 1 presents the main experimental results of five QA datasets, comparing the performance of various chunking methods on F1 scores and processing time.
+> Table 1 presents the main experimental results of five question answering datasets, comparing the performance of various text chunking methods on F1 score and time cost.

 {{< table-caption >}}